 In the DAME study, pregnant women were taught how to hand express colostrum and encouraged to express twice daily, for no more than 10 minutes, from 36 weeks until being admitted to hospital to give birth.
 They stopped expressing colostrum if there was excessive uterine activity, vaginal blood loss, decreased fetal movements or signs of hypoglycaemia.

 In the DAME study, the median* number of times women expressed before birth was 20 times and the median amount of colostrum expressed was 5 mL total.
 Some women were unable to express any colostrum.
+There is no evidence to suggest that the volume of colostrum women are able to express antenatally is related to the volume of milk they produce postnatally.

 *The median is the middle number in a set of numbers — half the numbers lie above it and half below it.